 But wait, there’s more!
 Admitsee, an excellent admissions advising website, gives examples of several successful Boston College applications essays.

 Get a winning letter of reference.

-Boston College asks its undergraduate applicants to provide letters of reference.
-See this official Boston College web page for more details.
-And be sure to check out Magoosh’s helpful guide to asking for a letter of recommendation.
+Boston College asks its undergraduate applicants to provide letters of reference so be sure to check out Magoosh’s helpful guide to asking for a letter of recommendation.

 A strong essay and strong recommendation, along with an overall excellent application, can rocket you ahead of other applicants.
 With hard work as well as topnotch Boston College SAT scores or Boston College ACT scores, your personal chances of getting accepted can be considerably better than 29%.
 Remember that the “big picture”–your whole application–is the real secret to how to get into Boston College.